Here Are Some of the Best Foods for Sleep

 Magnesium-rich Foods

-Magnesium is a mineral nutrient essential for over 300 enzymes and is fundamental to your health.
-Magnesium helps promote memory, positivity and quality sleep.
+Foods For Good Sleep Magnesium is a mineral nutrient essential for over 300 enzymes and is fundamental to your health.³ Magnesium helps promote memory, positivity, and quality sleep.

-Foods For Good Sleep Some leafy-green vegetables, whole grains, nuts and beans are good magnesium foods, but dietary intake has declined by at least 40% in the last 4 decades due to changes in food harvesting and processing, water purification, and overall dietary habits.
+Some leafy-green vegetables, whole grains, nuts and beans are good magnesium foods, but dietary intake has declined by at least 40% in the last 4 decades due to changes in food harvesting and processing, water purification, and overall dietary habits.

 GABA-rich Foods

-GABA is naturally found in many teas, such as black, green and oolong teas.
-It can also be found in fermented foods including yogurt, kefir, and tempeh.
+GABA is naturally found in many teas, such as black, green, and oolong teas.
+It also can be found in fermented foods including yogurt, kefir, and tempeh.
 Other foods that may contain GABA (or boost its production in the body) include fava, lentils, beans, nuts and seeds, fish, broccoli, spinach, and berries.

-Sleep Stealing Foods
+Steer Clear of These Sleep Stealing Foods

 Foods to Avoid for Sleep If you struggle with frequent changes in your mood and energy levels, it can be helpful to avoid certain foods and beverages that can trigger mood shifts or energy spikes that can prevent you from getting to sleep at night.